ceostroff/contact/README.md

 Signal will keep a record of when you set up an account and what phone number you've used, which can be sensitive information.

-One shortcoming of Signal is that it's difficult to use without giving up your actual cell phone number, so another option is to use the secure messaging app called Wire: https://wire.com/en/.
-First create a quick e-mail address that doesn't include your name anywhere through a service like ProtonMail: https://protonmail.com/.
+One shortcoming of Signal is that it's difficult to use without giving up your actual cell phone number.
+If you have an Android, you can find instructions on how to hide your true cell phone number here using Google Voice: https://theintercept.com/2017/09/28/signal-tutorial-second-phone-number/.
+Use can also create a quick e-mail address that doesn't include your name anywhere through a service like ProtonMail: https://protonmail.com/.
+I can be reached there under my username, @ceostroff.

-Then, create an account online or through the desktop application using that e-mail address (don't register your phone number) and a pseudonym.
-I can be found there via my username, @ceostroff.

 Another app that allows for a similar arrangement is WickrMe, which has a few security features that some people prefer.
 Wickr: https://www.wickr.com/